Sport, nature and recreation await visitors to the Giessbach Falls

 The mighty waterfall thunders down in 14 stages over a length of 500 metres.
 To explore it from above, take a ride on Europe’s oldest funicular railway.

 Where the Giessbach Falls end is where Lake Brienz begins.
 As soon as you’ve admired the powerful cascade of water by the Grand Hotel Giessbach, you’ll be tempted by a cruise on the traditional “Lötschberg” paddle steamer.
-It’s also worth making a detour to the village of Iseltwald, where visitors grab a stand-up paddle board and do their best to cross Lake Brienz on their feet.
+It’s also worth making a detour to the village of Iseltwald, where visitors can grab a stand-up paddle board and drift across Lake Brienz.